UBPaul/Python-beginner/README.md

 # Python-beginner
-For Python learning at codecadamy
+For Python learning at codecadamy.com